 Failure to Obtain Informed Consent

 Patients must be informed of the risks associated with any dental procedure.
-Performing a procedure without adequate consent or explanation can be considered malpractice.
+Performing a procedure without obtaining adequate consent or providing an explanation can be considered malpractice.

 Who Is Liable for Dental Injuries?

-If a dental professional hurts you, he or she can be held responsible.
+If a dental professional causes you harm, they can be held responsible.
 Dentists, orthodontists, nurses, dental techs, and oral surgeons, amongst others, may be to blame.
 Their employer, often a dental practice, can also be held accountable.

 In almost every instance of dental negligence, the insurer of these companies and individuals will be held financially liable.
-Dental professionals and clinics often have insurance policies with high limits, so we will likely be able to get all of the compensation you need to fix the mistakes they made.
+Dental professionals and clinics often have insurance policies with high limits, so we will likely secure all the compensation you need to rectify the mistakes they made.
 Additionally, you may be able to get money for lost wages, pain and suffering, and other damages you have incurred.

 While it is not likely that a dental professional or clinic caused your cancer, they may have failed to diagnose it or treat it appropriately.
 Your regular dentist should perform routine exams that screen for oral cancer.
-If it is missed and there is a delay in diagnosis and you suffer, he or she may be held responsible.
+If it is missed and a delay in diagnosis occurs, and you suffer, they may be held responsible.
 Our medical malpractice lawyers can help you understand who might be liable and any compensation you are entitled to.

 If you receive negligent treatment for your oral cancer, you may also be able to hold someone responsible for your damages.
 Oral cancer can have a long-lasting impact on the way your mouth functions.
 Immediate treatment upon diagnosis is essential.
 If there is a delay in treatment or your doctors do not treat you aggressively enough, they might be responsible for any harm done.